chiarazetaa/radar-simulator/README.md

 ### Prerequisites
 #### Node.js
 - Ensure you have Node.js installed on your machine.
-You can download it from https://nodejs.org/.
+You can download it from [Node.js official website](https://nodejs.org/).
 - Recommended version: 20.14.0.
 #### npm (Node Package Manager)
 - The project uses npm for managing dependencies.
 Verify that npm is installed with your Node.js installation.